Skip to content

 For work published directly on our site, Submit Here or Here

-Questions about whether you’re work is weird enough?
+Questions about whether your work is weird enough?
 Hit us up at TrashLightPress@gmail.com or scream into the void – we might hear you.

 Trashlight Press is currently a labor of love and chaos, funded entirely out of pocket.
 As much as we believe all artists and writers should be paid for their work, we’re not there yet.
 Our goal is to growing into a paying market – and we’ll be fully transparent on how we get there.
 If you want to help us along the way please consider donating.
 For now we offer eternal gratitude, feral audience vibes, a glowing author feature in our digital issues, and aggressive promotion of your work.
 We will never charge submission fees, and we won’t ask you to jump through boring hoops.
 Just bring us your fire.